Sustainment Center of Excellence pays tribute to fallen Soldier

 |1

-This work, Sustainment Center of Excellence pays tribute to fallen Soldier, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sustainment Center of Excellence pays tribute to fallen Soldier, by Alyssa Crockett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT